 What if I’m Partially at Fault for the Accident?

-Even if you’re partly at fault for an accident in Louisiana, the law uses something called pure comparative negligence to figure out how much you can recover.
+Even if you’re partly at fault for an accident in Louisiana, the law uses something called pure comparative fault to figure out how much you can recover.
 This means your share of responsibility will reduce the amount of money you get, but it won’t stop you from recovering anything.

 For example, if you are found 25% at fault, your compensation will be reduced by 25%.
 So, if your total damages are $100,000, you would receive $75,000 ($100,000 minus 25%).